US Space Force Engages Private Pilots for Satellite Missions

 Key Highlights

-- The global space economy is projected to reach $1 trillion by 2040
+- Global space economy expected to exceed $1 trillion by 2040

 Real-World Impact